skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **No User Action Required**: Migration happens automatically - no manual intervention needed

 ### Advanced Features
+- **Multi-Channel View Management**: Switch between different channels in the main window while monitoring all in the background
 - **Menu Font Scaling**: Use View → Font Scaling to choose preset sizes (50%-200%)
 - **Ctrl+Scroll Zooming**: Hold Ctrl and scroll mouse wheel to dynamically adjust font size
 - **Auto-Scroll Management**: Chat auto-scrolls to new messages; scroll up to pause, then use the "Scroll to Top" button to resume
+- **Real-time Channel Statistics**: Monitor message rates, connection status, and activity across all followed channels
+- **Independent Channel Controls**: Separate viewing and logging controls for each channel

 ### Database and Search Features
+- **Multi-Channel Message Storage**: Each channel maintains its own SQLite database with messages collected in the background
-- **View User Statistics**: Double-click users in the User Lookup window to see detailed message history
+- **View User Statistics**: Double-click users in the User Lookup window to see detailed message history across all channels
-- **Channel Statistics**: Monitor message counts, database sizes, and last activity times in the Followed Channels window
+- **Channel Statistics Dashboard**: Monitor message counts, database sizes, and last activity times in the Followed Channels window
-- **Message Persistence**: All messages are automatically saved to local SQLite databases (when logging is enabled)
+- **Message Persistence**: All messages are automatically saved to local SQLite databases (when logging is enabled per channel)
+- **Cross-Channel User Search**: Search for users across all monitored channels with combined statistics

+## Multi-Channel Viewing Feature

+The application now supports viewing different channels in the main chat window while monitoring multiple channels in the background:

+### How Multi-Channel Viewing Works
+- **Background Monitoring**: All added channels continuously collect and log messages, regardless of which channel you're currently viewing
+- **Active Viewing**: Only one channel's chat is displayed in the main window at a time
+- **Instant Switching**: Use the "Enable" or "Disable" button in the **Multi-View column** to immediately switch to viewing a different channel
+- **Independent Controls**: Viewing and logging can be controlled separately for each channel
+- **Real-time Statistics**: Monitor all channels' activity, connection status, and message counts simultaneously

+### Viewing vs. Logging
+- **Viewing Enabled**: Channel's messages are displayed in the main chat window (only one channel at a time)
+- **Logging Enabled**: Channel's messages are saved to the database (can be enabled for multiple channels)
+- **Background Collection**: Messages are collected for all connected channels, regardless of viewing/logging settings
+- **Flexible Configuration**: You can log messages without viewing them, or view without logging

+### Platform Limitations
+- **Twitch**: Unlimited channels can be monitored simultaneously
+- **Kick.com**: Only one Kick channel can be monitored at a time due to library limitations
+- **Mixed Platforms**: You can monitor Twitch and Kick channels simultaneously (up to 1 Kick + multiple Twitch)

 ## Configuration